13rac1/Minecraft-Water-Erosion/README.md

 ## Test Areas

+Note: All test areas were found in pre-1.17 before the major world gen updates in Caves & Cliffs, so new ones need to be located.

 Create each world, teleport to the specified location, and, optionally, change the `randomTickSpeed` setting to speed up the process.